Redislabs-Solution-Architects/redis-enterprise-capacity-planning/README.md

 #### Example of Usage - Capacity

-To determine if your Cluster can host 25G shards annd how many of them on the Cluster, on each Node, on each Rack:
+To determine if your Cluster can host 25G shards and how many of them on the Cluster, on each Node, on each Rack:

 ```bash
 redis-cli --raw EVAL "$(cat lua/capaplan.lua )" 0 CAPACITY 25